Assessment and Evaluation Resource Center

 Provides child welfare workers with an overview on how to assess for drug and alcohol abuse and provides instructions on observing, gathering, and assessing evidence to support the emergency response investigation.

-Identifying Substance Use as a Risk Factor in Child Welfare Cases and Understanding How to Respond
+Identifying Substance Use as a Risk Factor in Child Welfare Cases and Understanding How to Respond [Video]

 National Center on Substance Abuse and Child Welfare (2015)